mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

     * In music, an octave is an interval between one musical pitch and another with double its frequency.
 * Interval
-    * An interval in music is the distance in pitch between any two notes.
+    * In music theory, an interval is a difference in pitch between two sounds.
+In western scales, intervals are most commonly differences between whole tones and semitones.
 * Semitone
     * A semitone is a distance in pitch between a note and the very next note, higher or lower.
 It is the smallest interval